orfeotoolbox/OTB/Documentation/Cookbook/rst/OTB-Applications.rst

 A brief tour of OTB Applications
 ================================

-OTB ships with more than 90 ready to use applications for remote sensing tasks.
+OTB ships with than 100 ready to use applications for remote sensing tasks.
 They usually expose existing processing functions from the underlying C++ library, or integrate them into high level pipelines.
 OTB applications allow the user
 to: